 A hat covers Escobar’s bandaged forehead.
 His once-gray hair has grown white.
-A people’s historian of sorts, he brings up the 1950 assassination attempt of President Harry Truman.
+He brings up the 1950 assassination attempt of President Harry Truman.
 He mentions Lolita Lebrón and the 1954 attack on the U.S. House of Representatives in which the Puerto Rican flag was dropped from the visitor’s balcony and thirty rounds were fired by Lebrón and her colleagues from semi-automatic weapons, wounding five Congressmen.

 Escobar says with certainty: “The Nationalist Party did things that nobody else has been able to do.”
-Although his body has been weakened by cancer, he maintains an intense conviction that there was both logic and necessity behind Puerto Rico’s armed resistance to U.S. imperialism.
+Although his body has been weakened by cancer, his conviction is resounding.
+There was both logic and necessity behind Puerto Rico’s armed resistance to U.S. imperialism.

 “But that’s the way they do the news on TV,” he says, referencing the media’s historical illustration of Puerto Rico’s resistance as “unhinged” — a radical threat to the American public.
 “A group of Puerto Rican lunatics attacked the Congress”.